undeadway/mircore/README.md

 # English
 This is a toy server built by node.js.
 This package is for study.
-The demo folder holds a simple instance of proton.
+The demo folder holds a simple instance of mircore.

 ## Supported
 * Router control;